tnltk/tnltk/CONTRIBUTING.rst

 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.

-Be sure to take a look at the template here: https://github.com/TarikKaanKoc/tnltk/tree/main/docs/source/_templates

 Fix Bugs
 ~~~~~~~~